MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailed.md

   [propget] HRESULT Reason(
       [out, retval] COREWEBVIEW2_PROCESS_FAILED_REASON* reason);

-  /// The exit code of the failing process.
-The exit code is always `1` when
+  /// The exit code of the failing process, for telemetry purposes.
+The exit
-  /// `ProcessFailedKind` is
+  /// code is always `1` when `ProcessFailedKind` is
   /// `COREWEBVIEW2_PROCESS_FAILED_KIND_BROWSER_PROCESS_EXITED`, and
   /// `STILL_ACTIVE` (`259`) when `ProcessFailedKind` is
   /// `COREWEBVIEW2_PROCESS_FAILED_KIND_RENDER_PROCESS_UNRESPONSIVE`.